skandarchahbouni/miro_llo_kinD/readme.md

     - `kubectl port-forward svc/prometheus-operated 9090:9090 -n monitoring`
     - Visit http://localhost:9090/graph in your browser to confirm.
 - To test hosts within the Ingress:
-  - Add hosts to the hosts.txt file in either "C:\Windows\System32\drivers\etc\hosts" or "/etc/hosts" for Linux.
+  - Add hosts to the "hosts" file in either "C:\Windows\System32\drivers\etc\hosts" or "/etc/hosts" for Linux.
   - Port forward the NodePort service within the workload cluster:
     - `kubectl port-forward svc/ingress-nginx-controller 80:80 -n ingress-nginx`
   - Access the specified URL in the Ingress in your browser.